alanrvazquez/alanrvazquez.github.io/README.md

 ## Welcome!

 I am an Assistant Adjunct Professor at the [Department of Statistics at the University of California, Los Angeles](http://statistics.ucla.edu/).
+Currently, I am also Junior Postdoctoral Fellow of the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), Belgium.
+From July 2018 to September 2019, I was a Postdoctoral Researcher at the Department of Biosystems at [KU Leuven](https://www.biw.kuleuven.be/biosyst/english), Belgium.
+In May 2018, I obtained a Ph.D. in Applied Economics at the University of Antwerp, Belgium.

+I was born and raised in Monterrey, Nuevo Leon, Mexico.

+My current email address is <alanrvazquez@stat.ucla.edu>

 ## Published Papers